playframework/playframework/README.md

 export PATH=$PATH:/path/to/play20
 ```

+On windows systems it should be set somewhere in the global environment variables.

 > If you’re on UNIX, make sure that the play script is executable (otherwise do a chmod a+x play).

+## Getting started

+Enter any existing Play 2.0 application directory and use the `play` command to launch the development console.
+You can also directly use `play run` to run the application.

+Use `play new yourNewApplicationFolder` to create a new application.

-## Running the sample app
+## Running the sample applications

-To run the included ZenTask sample application:
+There is several samples applications included in the `samples/` directory.
+For example, to run the included ZenTask sample application:

 ```bash
 cd samples/scala/zentasks/